sminez/ad/README.md

 - **ninep**: [9p protocol](http://9p.cat-v.org/) implementation that backs the fsys module
   - Now moved out to its own crate with source code available [here](https://github.com/sminez/ad/crates/ninep).
 - **regex**: custom regex engine that is able to work on character streams.
-This is nowhere near as performant as the [regex crate](https://github.com/rust-lang/regex) (obviously) but it allows for some flexability in tinkering with the exec command language.
+This is nowhere near as performant as the [regex crate](https://github.com/rust-lang/regex) (obviously) but it allows for some flexibility in tinkering with the exec command language.
 - **syntax**: [tree-sitter](https://tree-sitter.github.io/tree-sitter/) based syntax highlighting (with optional per-line regex based highlighting if grammars are unavailable for a particular filetype)